Future Circular Collider: Cryogenics

 Liquefaction of gas is a power-intensive operation of cryogenic technology.
 The future lepton and hadron colliders would make intensive use of low-temperature superconducting devices, operated at 4.5 K and 1.8 K, requiring very large-scale distribution, recovery, and storage of cryogenic fluids.

 Improving refrigeration cycle efficiency from 33% to 45% leads to 20% reduced cost and power.

 As a result, the cryogenic systems that have to be developed correspond to two to four times the presently deployed systems and require increased availability and maximum energy efficiency.
 Any further improvements in cryogenics are expected to find wide applications in medical imaging techniques.

 The cryogenic beam vacuum system for an energy-frontier hadron collider must absorb an energy of 50 W per meter at cryogenic temperatures.
-To protect the magnet cold bore from the head load, the vacuum system needs to be resistant against electron cloud effects, highly robust, and stable under superconducting quench conditions.
+To protect the magnet cold bore from the heat load, the vacuum system needs to be resistant against electron cloud effects, highly robust, and stable under superconducting quench conditions.

 It should also allow fast feedback in the presence of impedance effects.
 New composite materials have to be developed to achieve these unique thermo-mechanical and electric properties for collimation systems.
 Such materials could also be complemented with the ongoing exploration of thin-film NEG coating that is used in the internal surface of the copper vacuum chambers.